 An instrument or sample from the SD Card libraries can be added into the active project instrument list.
 The instrument list is used to configure steps.

-Basics of setting up a project instrument list using the [Sample Loader] function is shown here and further details on the sample management is detailed later.
+Basics of setting up a project instrument list using the Sample Loader function, accessed by default with [Shift] + [2] is shown here and further details on the sample management is detailed later.